Table of Contents

 A platform team running 80+ microservices across Kubernetes was triggering most of its tests manually.
 QA engineers ran suites before releases, SRE ran health checks during incidents, and developers ran integration tests ad hoc.
 There was no shared execution layer, no central results view, and no way to run tests without the right person available.

 After adopting Testkube, test workflows were defined once and stored in version control.
 Any team member could trigger a run from the dashboard or CLI without needing to know which tool the test used or how to configure the environment.
-Tests ran as Kubernetes jobs inside the cluster, using the same Argo and Spinnaker integrations the team already operated.
+Tests ran as Kubernetes Jobs inside the cluster, using the same Argo and Spinnaker integrations the team already operated.
 During a weekend P1 incident, an SRE pulled up a saved test workflow, executed it, and had a quality signal within minutes, without waiting for a QA engineer.

 The underlying change was not the tests.
 It was where and how they ran.